Everything you need to know about I’m a Celebrity South Africa’s Carol Vorderman

 Former ‘Countdown’ co-host is going back to the jungle

-I’m a Celebrity… Get Me Out Of Here! is returning for its first-ever All-Stars series, with a host of fan-favourite contestants preparing to go back to the jungle.
+I’m a Celebrity… Get Me Out Of Here! is returning for its first-ever All-Stars series, with a host of fan-favourite campmates preparing to go back to the jungle.

-Filmed last year, the all-stars series will see the former campmates jetting off to South Africa – rather than the usual Australian location – for a series that promises to be “even bigger and tougher” than ever.
+Filmed last year, the all-stars series will see the former contestants settling into camp South Africa – rather than the usual Australian location – for a series that promises to be “even bigger and tougher” than ever.

 Among the initial line-up of returning contestants is Carol Vorderman, the former Countdown co-host and TV personality.